1. Difference between FATCA & CRS at a glance

 5. Common Reporting Standard or CRS

-The Organization for Economic Cooperation and Development (OECD) developed a Common Reporting Standard (CRS) for Automatic Exchange of Information (AEoI).
+The Organization for Economic Cooperation and Development (OECD) developed the Common Reporting Standard (CRS) for Automatic Exchange of Information (AEoI).
 CRS mandates financial institutions across countries to provide respective tax authorities information about their citizens and their wealth overseas.
-This can help governments obtain information of financial assets held by its citizens internationally – for tax reasons.
+This can help governments obtain information about the financial assets held by its citizens internationally – for tax reasons.
 So far, more than 90 countries have agreed to follow this global standard.

 6. CRS Declaration

 Most of the details mandated under CRS self-declaration are similar to that of FATCA.
-However, CRS covers taxpayers from over 90 countries, as opposed to FATCA, which is for US taxpayers only.
+However, CRS covers taxpayers from over 90 countries, as opposed to FATCA, which is applicable only for the US taxpayers.
 You can download the CRS self-declaration form from any offshore mutual fund website.
-Alternatively, you may visit the fund house service centers or the Asset Management Company (AMC) office itself.
+Alternatively, you may also visit the fund house service centres or the Asset Management Company (AMC) office.

-Submit this self-declaration either online or offline at any of the fund company branches.
-For instance, Registrar and Transfer Agencies like CAMS offer this service.
-To complete the registration, you must enter the OTP, generated using your PAN number.
-Basically, CRS declaration is nothing but an extension of the Know Your Customer (KYC) documents.
+Submit the self-declaration either online or offline at any of the fund company branches.
+For instance, Registrar and Transfer Agencies such as CAMS offer this service.
+To complete the registration, you will be required to enter the OTP, generated using your PAN number.
+CRS declaration is nothing but an extension of the Know Your Customer (KYC) documents.

 6. Documents for FATCA & CRS declarations